Assistance programs Orange County New York.

-Various agencies and charities have partnered together to offer local families and individuals a wide variety of assistance.
+Various churches and charities have partnered together to offer local families and individuals a wide variety of assistance.
 Orange County residents can get help paying rent, food assistance, grants for heating and utility bills, and access to other free services or resources.
 There is also medical care and government assistance programs from the Orange County social services department.

 The Orange County Fuel Fund in run by the United Way and it can help families and individuals pay their heating and energy bills.
 It is a program of last resort, and it will provide assistance to people only after they have accessed all other government and local programs.
 For example, you may be eligible for heating bill help from other local charities and programs through Catholic Charities, Salvation Army, FEMA, HEAP, People for People or directly from your utility company.
 The Orange County United Ways ask that interested parties apply for other types of help first, before looking into the Fuel Fund.

 If you apply and are determined to be eligible, the Fuel Fund can help you by providing you with a direct cash payment of up to $585.
 The grant will be paid directly your utility provider or company, and the money will go towards paying for gas or your electric bills, that are used for your heating service.
 For fuel-only assistance the benefit is for up to 150 gallons of fuel or a minimum delivery.
-Click here to find other ways to get heating oil.
+Click here to find other ways to get free heating oil.
 Call the United Way at 845-457-4774.

 This is a federal government program.
 Each and every year people as well as families in Orange County can benefit from it.
 The Emergency Food and Shelter Program is available to qualified Orange County residents.
 People who may be eligible for financial aid include those who are facing an eviction, who may be hungry, currently homeless.
 The program is wide ranging and can help in many ways.